Kim Alaburda, BA

 Kim Alaburda has provided leadership to the Coalition for 26 years.
 Her accomplishments include advocating for the policies, services and medical needs of victims of sexual violence in rural, Native, border and urban areas of New Mexico.
 She has increased the Coalition’s staff from 1 in 1985 to 13 in 2014, and the budget from $67,000 in 1985 to $3.2 million in 2014.
 Kim was able to use these increases to guide the Coalition’s substantial research efforts, create programming specific to people with disabilities and Native American communities, and more than double the state’s rape crisis centers, SANE units and prevention projects.
 Kim effectively collaborates with statewide agencies and non-profit organizations to ensure that there is ongoing policy enhancement and funding for sexual violence intervention and prevention efforts.

-Researcher/Coordinator for Tribal Sexual Assault Services
+Director of Tribal Sexual Assault Services/Researcher

 Shantih Bisland, MPH